MilanStaffehl/numdantic/README.md

   pre-commit install
   ```

-- All functions, methods, classes and exceptions must have a docstring, describing their use and all parameters Single-line docstrings are sufficient for tests, but not source code.
+- All functions, methods, classes and exceptions must have a docstring, describing their use and all parameters.
+Single-line docstrings are sufficient for tests, but not source code.

 - Your code must be covered by tests. `numdantic` differentiates between unit tests that cover only internal code and integration tests that also cover the integration with `numpy` and `pydantic`.
 Depending on your code, you may not be able to provide unit tests, since `numdantic` is strongly integrated with `pydantic` by design.